The Apollonian structure of integer superharmonic matrices: A topological lemma

 Note that if $\abs{\kkk}=1$, then $s_x$ is indeed covered by $\ttt$, since then all vertices in $\ell(C)$ belong to a single tile, which is simply connected and would thus cover $s_x$.
-Moreover, any element of $\kkk$ whose intersection with $C$ is disconnected is a cut-vertex of $\kkk$, when $\kkk$ is viewed as a subgraph of the original graph $G$.
-Since not every vertex in a finite graph can be a cut-vertex, we may assume without loss of generality that there is a cycle
+Moreover, any element of $\kkk$ whose intersection with $C$ is discontiguous is a cut-vertex $\{f\in \kkk\mid C\cap f\neq \varnothing\}$, when this collection is viewed as a subgraph of the original graph $G$.
+(This occus for the third leftmost member of $\kkk$ in \fref{topology}, for example.)
+Since not every vertex in a finite graph can be a cut-vertex, we may therefore assume without loss of generality that there is face $C''$ of $G^*$ which is a member of $\kkk$ and whose intersection with $C$ \emph{is} contiguous; in other words, whose boundary cycle is